SFe-Team-was-taken/SFe/sfe-latest/program-specification/filerepair.md

 The ISFe chunk can be repaired, however information in the ISFe chunk should be reconstructed.

-This is applicable to SF version 4.00 and later.
+This is applicable to SF version 4.0 and later.

 ## 4.20 ifil chunk errors

 The ifil chunk should always match the features that are used in the bank.
 Otherwise, features may not operate as expected.
 SFe programs that implement automatic repair should ignore the ifil version if it's incorrect, and instead use the correct determined version.

-If features or feature flags from a newer ifil version of SFe are found on a bank with an older declared version of ifil, then the version should be updated to the detected version of ifil.
+If features or feature flags from a newer `ifil` or `SFvx` version of SFe are found on a bank with an older declared version of `SFvx`, then the version should be updated to the detected version of `SFvx`.

-This is applicable to SF version 4.00 and later.
+This is applicable to SF version 4.0 and later.

 ## 4.21 Proprietary compression errors

 To make life easier for end-users of SFe banks, proprietary compression formats (such as sfArk, SFPack, SF2Pack and sfq) are prohibited.

-If a proprietary compression format is supported by the SFe program, then it should be decompressed and automatically recompressed into a lossless format using Werner SF3.
+If a proprietary compression format is supported by the SFe program, then it should be decompressed and automatically recompressed into a lossless format using Werner SF3 (or SFe Compression).

-This is applicable to SF version 4.00 and later.
+This is applicable to SF version 4.0 and later.

 ## 4.22 wPreset value errors